Proximity Sensor Types

 Optical Proximity sensor

-Optical proximity sensor types consists of a transmitter and a receiver.
+Optical proximity sensor types consist of a transmitter and a receiver.
 The transmitter circuit consists of a photo transmitter that sends light out by converting electrical energy into light.
 This light gets bounced back from the target which is received by the photo receiver.
 There are three types of optical proximity sensors: through-beam sensor, retro-reflective sensor, and diffuser sensor.

 5. Ultrasonic Proximity Sensor